 Safe Stack in Dokku

-Everyone knows about the SAFE Stack, if you don’t please do check it out - it’s a great way to do full-stack web development in F#, and may be the “coolest” thing about .net these days.
+Everyone knows about the SAFE Stack, if you don't please do check it out - it's a great way to do full-stack web development in F#, and may be the "coolest" thing about .NET these days.

-Yes, I can keep a latest tag as well and start continuous deployment, but for no reason I didn’t like
+Yes, I can keep a latest tag as well and start continuous deployment, but for no reason I didn't like the latest tag; this just increases ambiguity for me.

-, and it would build and run the application.
-Additionally, Heroku manages a linked database and satsifies some caching needs for you!
-This felt much simpler to me than working with Azuer trying to resolve these things.
-Heroku is still around, but due to pricing changes, I prefer other solutions…
+Even further back, there was (and still is) another "easy deployment" solution called Heroku.
+Similar to working with Kudu, you would git push heroku master, and it would build and run the application.
+Additionally, Heroku manages a linked database and satisfies some caching needs for you!
+This felt much simpler to me than working with Azure trying to resolve these things.
+Heroku is still around, but due to pricing changes, I prefer other solutions...

 Now, back to the SAFE Stack.

-If you read the documentation in Dokku, you will see that you will required build pack to run your application.
-But, there is another way buried in those docs.
-If you have a dockerfile
+If you read the documentation in Dokku, you will see that you will be required to use a build pack to run your application.
+But there is another way buried in those docs.
+If you have a dockerfile in your project and don't have a build pack, then it will utilize the dockerfile rather than the default option.
+Internally, Dokku runs Docker to manage and run different applications in isolated environments.
+So, instead of a build pack saying what to do, I am just giving a dockerfile to do that.

-When you generate a SAFE Stack application (with the dotnet
+When you generate a SAFE Stack application (with the dotnet template) with the Docker option, it will set you up with the following Dockerfile:

 FROM microsoft/dotnet:2.1-aspnetcore-runtime-alpine